rails/rails/guides/source/active_record_callbacks.md

 loaded objects that represent the same record in the database, there's a crucial behavior in the `after_commit` and `after_rollback` callbacks to note.
-These callbacks are triggered only for the first object of the specific record that undergoes a change within the transaction.
+These callbacks are triggered only for the first object of the specific record that changes within the transaction.
 Other loaded objects, despite representing the same database record, will not have their respective `after_commit` or `after_rollback` callbacks triggered.
 This nuanced behavior is particularly impactful in scenarios where you expect independent callback execution for each object associated with the same database record.
 It can influence the flow and predictability of callback sequences, leading to potential inconsistencies in application logic following the transaction.

 ### Aliases for `after_commit`